 If you can feel your dog’s ribs, and you can see it’s waist when viewed from above, and you can see it’s tummy tuck when viewed from a side, your dog is on ideal weight.
 A healthy dog will show you clear eyes and a slightly wet nose.
 You can also see their hair and coat because a healthy dog will have a nice and shiny coat.

 If you can’t feel your dog’s ribs and see fat deposits over his back and his tail, and you can’t see his waist behind the ribs when you see them from above, also you can’t see his tummy tuck in profile, your dog is obese.
 It’s more common for older and neutered dogs to get obese because they are becoming more passive.
 Keep in mind if your dog is overweight, their risk to get diabetes, inflammation in bones and other heart-related problems may increase.

 Does Your Dog Have Sensitive Skin?

 Is your dog has been having hair loss or itching and reddish skin and you can’t find any tick or fleas?
 There are chances that your dog might be having sensitive skin.
-Dogs with sensitive skins are more prone to allergy.
+Dogs with sensitive skin are more prone to allergy.
 This is because their body reacts to things, such as food or environment, as an allergen to their immune system.
-If you have eczema, when we eat everything in sight, our skin starts to flare up, that’s because some food are prone to cause inflammation.
-Just like us human, dogs with sensitive skins can’t eat carelessly.
-You want to be choosing specific dog food that are meant for dogs with sensitive skin.
+If you have eczema, when we eat everything in sight, our skin starts to flare up, that’s because some food is prone to cause inflammation.
+Just like us humans, dogs with sensitive skin can’t eat carelessly.
+You want to be choosing a specific dog food that is meant for dogs with sensitive skin.

 Does Your Dog’s Mouth Smell Bad?